 - herniation of the eye socket fat.

-These changes contribute to an aged under eye appearance, and can effect different men in distinct combinations.
-Under eye ageing may have the following features:
+These changes contribute to an aged under-eye appearance and can affect different men in distinct combinations.
+Under-eye ageing may have the following features:

 - a nasojugal or cheek groove and hollow temples: this can also be treated with dermal fillers to restore the lost volume and add support to the tear trough;

 - a visible palpebromalar groove: this is the hollow area on the outer lower eyelid, and can be improved with dermal filler injections;